Daksh123123/NOVA-ai/README.md

 # How To Use
 You WIll Be Needed Python to run this ai
 # Steps
-1: DOwnload The Zip File of this in your PC
+1: DOwnload The Zip File of this from releses tab in your PC

 2: Extract Them
 3: Run the install.bat File